abpframework/abp/docs/en/Community-Articles/2024-06-27-how-to-use-Aspire-with-ABP-framework/How to use Aspire with ABP framework.md

 # How to use .NET Aspire with ABP framework

-Dotnet Aspire is an opinionated, cloud-ready stack designed for building observable, production-ready, and distributed applications.
-On the other hand, the ABP framework offers an opinionated architecture to build enterprise software solutions with best practices on top of the .NET and the ASP.NET Core platforms.
-This guide explores how to combine Dotnet Aspire with ABP, enabling developers to create observable, and feature-rich applications in a cloud-native environment.
+[.NET Aspire](https://learn.microsoft.com/en-us/dotnet/aspire/get-started/aspire-overview) is an opinionated, cloud-ready stack designed for building observable, production-ready, and distributed applications.
+On the other hand, the [ABP framework](https://docs.abp.io/en/abp/latest) offers an opinionated architecture to build enterprise software solutions with best practices on top of the .NET and the ASP.NET Core platforms.
+This guide explores how to combine .NET Aspire with ABP, enabling developers to create observable, and feature-rich applications in a cloud-native environment.

 ## When to Use Aspire?

-Using Dotnet Aspire with the ABP framework can be beneficial in various scenarios where you need to combine the strengths of both technologies.
-Here are some situations when using Dotnet Aspire with ABP can be advantageous:
+Using .NET Aspire with the ABP framework can be beneficial in various scenarios where you need to combine the strengths of both technologies.
+Here are some situations when using .NET Aspire with ABP can be advantageous:

 - **Enterprise Web Applications:** ABP is well-suited for building enterprise web applications with its opinionated architecture and best practices.
-When combined with Dotnet Aspire, you can leverage ABP's features for rapid development of user interfaces, backend services, and business logic while benefiting from Dotnet Aspire's cloud-native capabilities and observability features.
+When combined with .NET Aspire, you can leverage ABP's features for rapid development of user interfaces, backend services, and business logic while benefiting from .NET Aspire's cloud-native capabilities and observability features.
-- **Observability and Monitoring:** Dotnet Aspire's emphasis on observability, including logging, monitoring, and tracing, can enhance ABP applications by providing deeper insights into system behavior, performance metrics, and diagnostics, which is crucial for maintaining and optimizing enterprise-grade applications.
+- **Observability and Monitoring:** .NET Aspire's emphasis on observability, including logging, monitoring, and tracing, can enhance ABP applications by providing deeper insights into system behavior, performance metrics, and diagnostics, which is crucial for maintaining and optimizing enterprise-grade applications.
-- **Cloud-Native Integration:** If your application needs to integrate with cloud-native services, infrastructure, or deployment patterns (such as containerization, serverless computing, or cloud provider services), Dotnet Aspire's cloud-native capabilities can complement ABP's framework, enabling seamless integration and management in cloud environments.
+- **Cloud-Native Integration:** If your application needs to integrate with cloud-native services, infrastructure, or deployment patterns (such as containerization, serverless computing, or cloud provider services), .NET Aspire's cloud-native capabilities can complement ABP's framework, enabling seamless integration and management in cloud environments.

 ## Creating a new ABP Solution